Effects of Emotional Abuse: It Hurts When I Love

 The simplest definition of emotionally abusive behavior is anything that intentionally hurts the feelings of another person.
 Since almost everyone in intimate relationships does that at some time or other in the heat of an argument, emotionally abusive behavior must be distinguished from an emotionally abusive relationship, which is more than the sum of emotionally abusive behaviors.

-In an emotionally abusive relationship, one party systematically controls the other by:
+In an emotionally abusive relationship, one party systematically seeks to control the other by:

-- "Gaslighting" - making him/her feel crazy or unstable
+- "Gaslighting," or making him/her feel crazy or unstable.

 - Manipulating him/her with fear or shame.